News & Insights

 Personal reputation

-Family, friends, or potential partners may find archived images, especially if your name was tied to a viral case.
+Family, friends, or potential partners may come across archived images, especially if your name is associated with a viral case.
 Even a guilty plea that was later dismissed may continue to haunt you.

-These consequences highlight the gap between legal protections and real-life outcomes.
+These consequences underscore the disparity between legal protections and actual outcomes.
 The law may consider your conviction sealed, but the internet rarely agrees.

 Where Automatic Expungement Falls Short